KUL-recon-lab/course_nucmed_tech/05_image_formation.md

 :name: fig:renalroi
 :align: center
 :alt: Summing all frames of the dynamic renal study yields the image on the left, where the kidneys can be easily delineated.
 The total count in these regions as a function of time (time activity curves or TACs) are shown on the right, revealing a distinct difference in kidney function.

+Summing all frames of the dynamic renal study yields the image on the left, where the kidneys can be easily delineated.
+The total count in these regions as a function of time (time activity curves or TACs) are shown on the right, revealing a distinct difference in kidney function.
 :::

 The dynamic behaviour of the tracer can be measured by acquiring a series of consecutive images.
 To study the function of the kidneys, a {sup}`99m`Tc labeled tracer (in this example ethylene dicysteine, known as {sup}`99m`Tc-EC) is injected, and its renal uptake is studied over time.
 The first two minutes after injection, 120 images of 1 s are acquired to study the perfusion.
 Then, about a hundred planar images are acquired over 40 min to study the clearance. [](#fig:renaldyn) and [](#fig:renalroi) show the results in a patient with one healthy and one poorly functioning kidney.